fish-shell/fish-shell/doc_src/index.rst

 - As a special case, when no scope is given and no variable has been defined the variable will belong to the scope of the currently executing *function*.
 Note that this is different from the ``--local`` flag``, which would make the variable local to the current *block*.

-There may be many variables with the same name, but different scopes.
-When using a variable, the variable scope will be searched from the inside out, i.e. a local variable will be used rather than a global variable with the same name, a global variable will be used rather than a universal variable with the same name.
+There can be many variables with the same name, but different scopes.
+When you :ref:`use a variable <expand-variable>`, the smallest scoped variable of that name will be used.
+If a local variable exists, it will be used instead of the global or universal variable of the same name.

 Example: